On April 10, 2016 the unthinkable happened……we cancelled our land line telephone service. 209-836-2044 is now disconnected / out of service.

 Note: We are leaving the wall phone on the wall even though we no longer have dial-tone.

 Voice Mail / Answering Machines

 Oddly for me (duh…TechyMike)…..I ignored answering machines thinking they were a waste.
-Sooooo it took me awhile before we purchased an answering machine for our home phone (which was located in the bedroom at the time).
+Sooooo it took me awhile before we purchased an answering machine for our home phone.
 It looked very similar to the picture posted here, and it was wonderful!
-We no longer had to run into the bedroom to answer the damn phone.
+We no longer had to run into the house to answer the damn phone.
 The machine did it, and we could check who called later.
 Progress!
 And to think, I did not like it…..what a dork.

 Wireless Home Phones